Knife attacks

 o Under the influence of powerful psychoactive drugs

-· A person, or group of people, with extreme political or religious views who are aiming to kill because of their abnormal beliefs (terrorists)
+• A person, or group of people, with extreme political or religious views who are aiming to kill because of their abnormal beliefs (terrorists)

-· Murders in the home – often involving family members
+• Attacks in the home – often involving family members

-If someone is threatening you with one hand extended, possibly grabbing your arm or clothing, but their other hand is down at their side and not really visible, this is a very serious sign.
-They may be about to stab you with a weapon hidden behind one leg.
-An immediate reaction is called for before they strike.
-They may also just walk up to you without grabbing with their empty hand - it is a very abnormal posture to have one hand dropped at the side and hidden.
+They may also just walk up to you without grabbing with their empty hand - it is still a very abnormal posture to have one hand dropped at the side and hidden.
 In this situation, react immediately.
 If you believe something really bad is about to happen, then a rapid strike to the eyes or throat of your ‘attacker’ is required.
-The problem is spotting the scenario and being confident that something serious is about to happen.
-It is possible that someone just has their phone in their hand, down at their side – only you can decide in that moment.
+You may consider running away, but see below.

 Running away

-One thing that is often said that you should do in a knife attack is ‘run away.’
+One thing that is often said you should do in a knife attack is ‘run away.’
 But consider the following:

 o Are you fit enough to run and then fight them if they catch up with you?

-· If you are very close, and/or in an enclosed space, then running away may be impossible
+If you are very close, and/or in an enclosed space, then running away may be impossible

-· If you are with someone else - a child, partner, friend, etc, you will not want to run away
+If you are with someone else - a child, partner, friend, etc, you will not want to run away

 Weapons